-Step 3: Select Relevant Category Headings
+Step 3: Choose Relevant Category Headings

 Take a look at the example below …

-Step 4: Set Up Your WP Categories
+Step 4: Set Up Your Categories

-(Organize content by categories)
+(Organize posts using categories)

 (Posts – Categories)

-This brings you to the ‘Categories’ screen …
+This opens the ‘Categories’ screen …

-(Post Categories screen – Add New Category)
+(Categories screen – Add New Category section)

-Click Add New Category when done to add your new category …
+Click the ‘Add New Category’ button to add your new category …